hyriver/hysetter/docs/config.md

 ## Remote Raster Data (`remote_raster`)

 The `remote_raster` section is optional and defines settings for retrieving remote raster data.
-Any number of name, URL pairs can be specified.
+Any number of name/URL pairs can be specified.
 The URL should point to a raster file or a VRT file that references multiple raster files.
 The data will be downloaded and stored in the `data_dir` directory.
 Note that the name will be sanitized (strip, lower, replace space with `_`) since it is used as filenames (e.g.,